This is the multi-page printable view of this section. Click here to print.

 Params

-Specifies the type of parameters for query execution and data retrieval.
-You can specify the parameters in the following ways:
+Specifies the parameters used for query execution and data retrieval.
+Parameters can be configured in the following ways:

-Query Params— allows you to specify keys and their respective values for data retrieval.
-It can be updated by changing the URL or adding queries in the table.
+• Query Params — Allows you to specify keys and their corresponding values for data retrieval.
+These can be updated either by modifying the URL or by adding queries in the table.

-Path Params — shows the specified keys requested for retrieval in the API URL.
-You can only change the key values by updating the API URL.
+• Path Params — Displays the parameter keys requested in the API URL.
+Only parameter values can be modified by updating the API URL.

 Mandatory: No